It may feel more natural to declutter after the holidays but when you declutter for the holidays, you can make room for more comfort and joy.

 8. Decorative items

 There will be a boost in incoming paper over the next few months with catalogs, cards, and holiday projects, plus you’ll have less time to deal with it.
 Start with a clean slate.
-These 16 tips can help you go paperless.
+These two questions will help you let go of paper clutter.

 10. Just in case